Gun background checks are on pace to break record in 2019

 The industry has been going through one of its toughest periods, with some gunmakers, such as Remington Arms, filing for bankruptcy.
 More recently, Smith & Wesson’s parent company, American Outdoor Brands, announced plans to spin off its firearms unit, and Colt said it would suspend production of AR-15 rifles.

-The crowded field of Democrats running for the White House has offered a variety of proposals to curtail gun rights.
+The crowded field of Democrats running for the White House has offered a variety of proposals.
 Former Texas Rep. Beto O’Rourke, whose state has seen repeated mass shootings this past year, went so far as to push for a mandatory buyback program for AR- and AK-style rifles before dropping out of the race, stoking gun owners’ fears when he declared during a debate, “Hell, yes, we’re going to take your AR-15, your AK-47.”

 Still, some experts took issue with the figures and said it is premature to declare the Trump Slump is over.